valueflows/valueflows/docs/introduction/resources.md

 Moreover, identification of resources will depend on context and purpose.
 We want to allow each context to define resources that they have relationships with, according to the combination of properties that works best for them, which might include which agent has which relationship with a resource.

 And then in the "independent view", for larger-scale analysis of resource flows, or for example for lot tracking for public health issues like mad cow disease, different combinations of properties might be needed.

+Substitutability: This defines if any resources of that type can be freely substituted for any other resource of that type when used, consumed, traded, etc.  For example, "B9R-1-red DLP resin photopolymer" is probably a substitutable resource type.
+While each resource for a resource type called "English-Spanish translation" is probably not substitutable because each will be a different document.

 #### Inventory